samruddhabelsare/ChatbotGeneratorApp/README.md

+⚠️ Windows Defender SmartScreen Warning
+When you run the .exe, Windows may show a warning like:

+"Windows protected your PC – Unrecognized app from an unknown publisher"

+This happens because the app is not code-signed.
+Don’t worry — it’s safe to run.

+✅ To proceed:
+Click More info

+Click Run anyway

 🤖 Chatbot Generator v1

 This is a desktop application that allows you to visually build chatbot logic (intents, responses, voice options, etc.) without writing any code.